| Also read: Calcium Against Syndrome X Diseases & More "Of course, all of these diseases may have many

 in concentration is correct, proper signaling between

+cells can occur.
 If the intracellular calcium level (calcium inside the

 cells) is too high, however, the signaling response is